Rezum Procedure BPH

 For some men, medications do not provide enough relief.
 For other men, they do not like having to take pills on an ongoing basis.

-If medications are not the answer, there are different techniques available to open the blocked road.
-The most commonly used techniques, greenlight laser and TURP, are very effective ways to “plow the road open” to relieve the obstruction.
+If medications are not the answer, there are different techniques available to open the blocked pathway.
+The most commonly used techniques, greenlight laser and TURP, are very effective ways to open the pathway to relieve the obstruction.
 These procedures require a general anesthetic, and a catheter that stays in for 2 to 3 days after the procedure.
 Both of those procedures can cause retrograde ejaculation, also known as dry climax.
 In that circumstance, semen is still produced, but at the time of climax, it back washes up into the bladder, rather than coming out the tip of the penis with ejaculation.

 The Rezum Procedure